Aryank47/Intelligent-traffic-monitoring-system/README.md

 - **Image Preprocessing** Uses grayscale conversion, contrast enhancement, Gaussian blur, and adaptive thresholding for better detection.
 - **Bounding Boxes** Draws bounding boxes around detected vehicles for visualization.

+# Approach 3

+## Region - Based RCNN approach
+R-CNN (Region-based Convolutional Neural Network) is a deep learning object detection framework.
+For this project FastRCNN was implemented and fine tuned on UA-DETRAC dataset available on - https://www.kaggle.com/datasets/dtrnngc/ua-detrac-dataset.
+However due to latency issues a student model fasterrcnn_mobilenet was fined tuned instead and used for inferencing.
+An SSDLite model was tried with extensive training but failed to provide good enough accuracy even though it was much faster to inference.

+## Known issues
+•	Non moving i.e. static vehicles also detected even though not contributing to the traffic
+•	Eventhough mobile net is faster but still slow for a good realtime user friendly response
+•	Distant vehicles detected as an aggregate for the current point in time traffic count

 ## Prerequisites

 - Python 3.7 or higher